vincentgierisch/Simple-codinger.github.io/_posts/2022-04-18-parametricSpline.md

 ---
 layout: post
-title: How to generate a parametric cubic spline.
+title: How to generate a parametric cubic spline
 excerpt_separator: <!--more-->
 ---